Call-for-Code/Solution-Starter-Kit-Disasters-2020/README.md

             1. Start the application: `npm start`
             1. The server can be accessed at http://localhost:3000
         - To deploy to IBM Cloud:
-            1. Log in to IBM Cloud account: `ibmcloud login`
+            1. Log in to IBM Cloud account using the IBM Cloud CLI: `ibmcloud login`
             1. Target a Cloud Foundry org and space: `ibmcloud target --cf`
             1. Push the app to IBM Cloud: `ibmcloud app push`
             1. The server can be accessed at a URL using the **name** given in the `manifest.yml` (e.g.,  https://my-app-name.bluemix.net)